mrkamel/heartbeat/README.md

   - 2.2.2.2
 </pre>

-And on `2.2.2.2` your heartbeat config would look like:
+And on `2.2.2.2` your heartbeat config would partially look like:

 <pre>
-base_url: ...

 failover_ip: 0.0.0.0

 ping_ip: 1.1.1.1